Bit-2310/Bio-TinyRecursiveModels/README.md

        arch.L_layers=1 arch.L_cycles=2 arch.H_cycles=1 \
        +run_name=debug_run_tiny
    ```
    You’ll see WandB logs and a checkpoint under `checkpoints/`.
+This just verifies the TRM plumbing; it is no longer a project milestone.

 4. Rebuild the ClinVar dataset with phenotype/provenance context (5 k per class by default) and train the VariantTRM run (50 epochs, evaluator logs every 5 epochs):
    ```bash